yoasyo25/ruby-submissions/1701-b/4module/capstone_projects/project_proposals/nicholas.md

 ### Workflow

-I plan to use pivotal tracker to manage the project.
+I plan to use waffle to manage the project.
 I am waiting to recieve my API key from Edmunds.
 Until then I am going to start building user stories for the front-end mobile application.